The Lightning Seeds: 1994–1998: Touring years

 During this period a number of songs were recorded at a private river barge studio located at Eel Pie Studios, then owned by Pete Townshend for the fourth studio album Dizzy Heights.
 The single "Ready or Not" was released ahead of the album and reached No. 20 in the UK Singles chart.

 In 1996 The Football Association commissioned Broudie to write an England song for the upcoming Euro '96 football tournament.
 Broudie agreed on the condition that comedians Frank Skinner and David Baddiel, who had presented the late-night television show Fantasy Football League participated.
 The resulting song, "Three Lions", became a No. 1 on the UK Singles Chart and was adopted as a football chant, not only in the UK but also in countries such as Germany, where the single and accompanying video reached No. 16 in their charts.

 In 1997 Lightning Seeds headlined the Hillsborough Justice Concert, which was held at the Liverpool Anfield stadium to raise fund for the families in their struggle for justice.

-During this period the band achieved three more UK Top 20 hits, including a cover version of The Turtles "You Showed Me", which became one of their biggest hits.
+During this period the band achieved three more UK Top 20 hits, including a cover version of the Turtles' "You Showed Me", which became their highest-charting hit other than "Three Lions" when it reached No. 8.

-1997 gave the Lightning Seeds international exposure with the song "You Showed Me" included on the Austin Powers Soundtrack.
-The release of Like You Do... and a UK promotional tour followed.
-In 1998, Broudie reworked and recorded an updated version of their hit football anthem for the FIFA World Cup in France.
-"Three Lions '98", reached No. 1 in the UK Singles Chart and became the first song to top the charts on two occasions with different sets of lyrics.
-In 1998, The Lightning Seeds also performed on the Main Stage at both the Glastonbury Festival and the V Festival in the UK.
+1997 gave the Lightning Seeds international exposure with "You Showed Me" included on the Austin Powers: International Man of Mystery soundtrack.
+The release of greatest hits compilation Like You Do...
+Best of The Lightning Seeds and a UK promotional tour followed.
+In 1998, Broudie, Baddiel & Skinner reworked and recorded an updated version of their hit football anthem for the FIFA World Cup in France.
+"3 Lions '98" reached No. 1 in the UK Singles Chart, becoming the first song to top the charts on two occasions with different sets of lyrics.
+In 1998, the Lightning Seeds also performed on the Main Stage at both the Glastonbury Festival and the V Festival in the UK.